 Choosing the right index to trade isn’t easy, and experts differ as to what methodology to use when making your decision.
 The size of the index, its volatility and overall performance, plus the market hours of the country it’s domiciled in will all affect your decision.

 When choosing which index to trade, remember that each one has its own characteristics and represent a different set of stocks.
 For example, while the S&P 500 index tracks the US’s biggest public companies by market cap, the Russell 2000 index tracks small and medium cap stocks, while the Nasdaq 100 predominantly tracks US technology shares.
 Even though all three ostensibly track US shares, they have very different focuses.
-With us, you can also trade the ASX (the Australian Stock Exchange) which tracks the largest 200 companies by market cap in Australia.

 This is important, because stocks within each index will react differently to economic conditions.
 Understanding the constituent companies – and how their share prices are influenced by macro and index-related circumstances – is imperative.